 Nylon filament is an engineered material known for its excellent durability, high specific strength, high toughness, low wear resistance, and corrosion resistance.
 The other name is Polyamide.
 According to different dibasic amine and dibasic acid, there are many kinds of polyamide, the most used type is PA6, PA66, and PA12.

 Nylon filament is a kind of very durable 3D printing material.
 It also has highly abrasion resistant and chemical resistance.
-Especially in the high-stress applications, such 3d printed wrenches, gears, DIY parts of your own design, etc.
+Especially in high-stress applications, such 3d printed wrenches, gears, DIY parts of your design, etc.

 Nylon also has high strength and flexibility.
 It can be machined, tapped, etc easily.
 Nylon is widely used in engineer parts.

 Heated bed: 80-110 degree

 1. What is the temperature for baking nylon filament?

 The nylon material absorbs moisture from the air easily.
 If placed in humid air, nylon can absorb more than 8-10% of its weight in no more than 24 hours.
 Then you should ensure that nylon is dry before printing.

 We suggest drying the Nylon 645 filament before use, the dry temperature should be 50-60 degrees with 2 hours.